Beechen Cliff School: Partnerships

 Beechen Cliff is home to schoolboys on the full-time training model at Southampton.
-Beechen Cliff and Bath Rugby have an Academic and Sporting Excellence (AASE) programme at the school and play in RFU’s National AASE League.
+Beechen Cliff and Bath Rugby have an Academic and Sporting Excellence (AASE) programme at the school and play in RFU's National AASE League.

 The school is home to Bath Theatre School and together have a musical theatre partnership that puts on a production once a year.

-Outdoor Education
+Outdoor education

-The school takes part in a number of annual challenges that include the Centurion Challenge (a 100 mile walk from Bath to Hungerford and back in 48 hours), Duke of Edinburgh, Ten Tors (teams complete hikes of up to 55 miles across Dartmoor), 100 mile Coast to Coast Cycle ride across Devon and the Three Peaks Challenge.
+The school takes part in a number of annual challenges that include the Centurion Challenge (a 100-mile walk from Bath to Hungerford and back in 48 hours), Duke of Edinburgh, Ten Tors (teams complete hikes of up to 55 miles across Dartmoor), 100 mile Coast to Coast Cycle ride across Devon and the Three Peaks Challenge.

 The Centurion Challenge is an annual long-distance event organised by Beechen Cliff School, Bath.
 The event is open to pupils of the school and usually takes place on the first weekend of July.
 The objective of the challenge is to walk/run 100 miles in 48 hours.

-Uniform

-The school uniform consists of a blazer, trousers, shirt and a blue tie with sky blue, red, green or yellow house stripes.